2020 Web Design Trends: 10 Stunning Web Design Trends to Totally Hit

 Artificial Intelligence and Advanced Machine Learning Infusion

-The social media giant, Facebook, welcomed the world to 2018 by releasing their predictions for social media trends to take off in 2018 entirely.
+The social media giant, Facebook, welcomed 2018 by releasing their predictions for social media trends to take off in the year ahead.
 Three among those were (Social) Augmented Reality, Artificial Intelligence, and Machine Learning.

 Brutalism in Web Design

 Before material and flat design popped into the scene, stringent grid layouts with sharp edges ruled over the web design block.